jinujayan/Capstone_ECGAnalyzer/README.md

 <br>

 ![](https://github.com/jinujayan/Capstone_ECGAnalyzer/blob/master/images/results.png)

+## Reflection
+The end to end application development can be analyzed as separate tasks<br>
+1. Process data and build a neural network model<br>
+2. Build a friendly UI around the model to serve users.

+During model building, the power of using learned representaitons was noticed.
+When the MI classifier model was trained with random initializations the recall score noticed was ---

+When the weights were initialized with trained weights from classifier 1 there was an improvement in the score of classifier 2.
+Since the metrics on the test set are high, the scope for further improvements are limited.

+There can be big improvments made on the web app to make it more user friendly.
+The perfromance of the web app needs more tuning to reduce the latency invovled.

 ## Future Scope
 This project makes use of the processed and annotated dataset.
 To make it a fully useful app we will need to interface directly with the ECG readers, this will need functionality to work directly with the raw data coming from the ECG machines.<br>